rjspencer/docs/theming.md

 :	the name of the user who created/modified the audio playlist

 ## BlogList
-A listing of blogs.
+A listing of blogs

+### Options

+limit
+: the amount of blogs to list per page

+    defaults to `5`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account

+    defaults to none (i.e. the current account)

 ## BlogView
 A view for a single blog post.
-Meant to be used with {Page:BlogView}
+Meant to be used with `{Page:BlogView}`

 ### block:BlogPost
 AuthorName